seleniumQuery/seleniumQuery/README.md

 # Contributing

 The tool quite simple, so there's a lot of room for improvement.
-If you think something would be useful for you, it would probably be useful to us all, [tell us what you want](https://github.com/seleniumQuery/seleniumQuery/issues/new)!
+If you think something would be useful for you, it would probably be useful to us all, [tell us what you're thinking](https://github.com/seleniumQuery/seleniumQuery/issues/new)!